firelightrpg/Reignfall/README.md

 - **The Outcasts’ Refuge** – _A pit fiend and barbazu squad were trying to enter a dungeon below a ruined fortress, but a radiant rift warded the entrance.
 The party delved into the dungeon, retrieving items but failing to open a massive stone door until Steward cast Reduce on it.
 They retrieved the pit fiend’s banner.
 Perhaps this will restore balance from their previous engagement..._
 ## Next Steps:
 The party must return the banner and continue toward Tiamat’s temple to retrieve the Flame Eternal before she can claim it for herself.

+# Session 34 - _Across the Wastes of Avernus_
+2025-03-06

+_After returning Zarximor's banner, the exiled general and his outcasts pledged to rejoin the eternal conflict of the Blood War.
+While it remains to be seen how this will impact Avernus, one thing is certain—Zarximor and his warriors are no longer bound to aimless exile._

+_Pressing onward, the party encountered an **infernal tempest**, a violent storm of hellish winds and searing energy.
+Amidst the chaos, the monk braved the storm and emerged with something unusual—an **angel’s heart**, its purpose and power still unknown.
+For now, it rests safely in the **Bag of Holding**._

+_Your next challenge came in the form of the **Nihilists**—a zealous cult devoted to bringing demons into Avernus.
+The party had a chance to disrupt their dark ritual but missed the moment, allowing two **Balguras** to emerge.
+The battle was brutal, not just due to the demons but also because of the cultists' chaotic nature.
+In the madness, they turned on each other, even transforming some of their own into **ghasts**._

+_After a grueling fight, the party prevailed.
+Wounded and drained, they made the decision to **rest** before continuing deeper into the horrors of Avernus._

+---